 Prof Cinner first joined JCU while undertaking research in 29 coastal communities across Papua New Guinea as part of his PhD from 2002 to 2006.
 Soon after, he joined the Australian Research Council Centre of Excellence for Coral Reef Studies, which undertakes world-best integrated research for sustainable use and management of coral reefs based at JCU.

-“JCU was the natural choice… it’s the university of the tropics,” Prof Cinner said.
+“JCU was the natural choice… it’s the university of the tropics,” Prof Cinner says.
 “It is pretty difficult to beat the research environment not just at JCU, but within the Centre itself.

 “It is an exceptional place for the type of research I do.
 I have a team of emerging scientists who are really top in their field and doing some exciting work.”